Valanche/AITravelPlanner-AI4SE-2025/docs/FUNCTIONAL_DESIGN.md

 -   **Technology:** HTML forms, JavaScript, Baidu ASR API.
 -   **Implementation:**
-    1.  **UI:** The home page will have a `<textarea>` for text input and buttons for recording audio.
+    1.  **UI:** The home page will have a `<textarea>` for text input and a single toggle button for recording audio.
     2.  **Text Input:** The user can type in the textarea and submit the query via a standard form `POST` request.
     3.  **Voice Input:**
-        -   **Client-Side (JavaScript):** When the user initiates recording, JavaScript will capture audio directly in PCM format.
-This PCM audio data is then sent via a standard `fetch` POST request to the `/transcribe` endpoint on the Flask backend.
+        -   **Client-Side (JavaScript):** A single toggle button manages the recording process.
+When activated, JavaScript captures audio directly in PCM format, opening the microphone.
+When deactivated, recording stops, the microphone is closed, and the PCM audio data is sent via a standard `fetch` POST request to the `/transcribe` endpoint on the Flask backend.
         -   **Backend (Flask):** The `/transcribe` route in `app.py` receives the PCM audio file.
 It then calls the `STTService` (which uses the Baidu ASR API) to transcribe the audio.
 The transcribed text is returned to the client.
-        -   **Client-Side Display:** The JavaScript receives the transcribed text and populates the `<textarea>` with it.
+        -   **Client-Side Display:** The JavaScript receives the transcribed text and appends it to the content of the `<textarea>`.

 ## 3. AI-Powered Itinerary Generation & Display (FR2)